nikita-kazakov/nikita-kazakov.github.io/_posts/2022-01-27-fighting-over-tech-stack.md

 - career
 ---

-Ten engineers agreed on a tech stack.
+Twelve engineers agreed on a tech stack.
 Two engineers are fiercely fighting against it.
-Is it worth the fight?
+Is the fight worth it?

 An engineering manager at an enterprise company found themselves with two resentful engineers that couldn’t accept a majority decision.

 They voiced hurt feelings.
-They think the company doesn't care about their desires.
-They continue to sabotage team morale by complaining about the majority decision in front of their co-workers.
+They thought the company didn't care about their wishes.
+They continued to sabotage team morale by complaining about the majority decision in front of their co-workers and manager.

 Don’t be like these two engineers.